Brigid-maker/Cheryl/markdown-practice.md

 </table>

 #### My task list
-- [×] Learn the basics of HTML structure.
+- [x] Learn the basics of HTML structure.
-- [×] Creating a simple form with input fields and submit button.
+- [x] Creating a simple form with input fields and submit button.
 - [ ] Practice styling a webpage using CSS.
 - [ ]Building a personal portfolio page with sections.
 #### My code block